anoma/namada/docs/src/explore/design/pos.md

 To disincentivize validators misbehaviour in the PoS system a validator may be slashed for any fault that it has done.
 An evidence of misbehaviour may be submitted by any account for a fault that occurred in epoch `n` anytime before the beginning of epoch `n + unbonding_length`.

 A valid evidence reduces the validator's total bonded token amount by the slash rate in and before the epoch in which the fault occurred.
 The validator's voting power must also be adjusted to the slashed total bonded token amount.
 Additionally, a slash is stored with the misbehaving validator's address and the relevant epoch in which the fault occurred.
-When a bond is being unbonded or an unbond is being withdrawn, we first look-up if any slash occurred within the range of epochs in which these were active and if so, reduce its token amount by the slash rate.
+When an unbond is being withdrawn, we first look-up if any slash occurred within the range of epochs in which these were active and if so, reduce its token amount by the slash rate.
+Note that bonds and unbonds amounts are not slashed until their tokens are withdrawn.

 The invariant is that the sum of amounts that may be withdrawn from a misbehaving validator must always add up to the total bonded token amount.